Founded and Operated

 M240B Torture Test

-Celebrating Success again after putting the new U.S. Ordnance M240B through the paces of a four day, 50,000 round torture test.
-The event was covered by Matt Babb representing Small Arms Review Journal (SADJ).
+Celebrating Success again after putting the new U.S. Ordnance M240/GPMG through the paces of a four day, 50,000 round torture test.
+The event was covered by Matt Babbs representing Small Arms Review Journal (SADJ).